Degrees in link graphs of regular graphs: Link graphs with large degrees

 In this example, the diameter grows linearly with the order of the graph.
 It is natural to ask about large graphs which are well-connected, having diameter growing logarithmically with their order.
 In this case it is still possible for all link degrees to be linear in $d$.
-For example, start from a large cubic expander and blow up each vertex to a clique of order $(d+1)/4$, where $d$ is fixed.
-The graph obtained is $d$-regular, and retains good expansion and logarithmic diameter.
+For example, start from a large cubic graph with logarithmic diameter and blow up each vertex to a clique of order $(d+1)/4$, where $d$ is fixed.
+The graph obtained is $d$-regular, and retains logarithmic diameter.
 Each link graph consists of some cliques, possibly with edges between them, and has minimum degree at least $(d-3)/4$.
 However, we do not know whether the constant $1/4$ in this example can be improved.

 Additionally, in the example of Proposition \ref{cycle-power}, almost all links are $(d/2-1)$-regular.
 We might ask whether this is a necessary feature; in particular, do there exist $d$-regular graphs of large diameter for which all links have average degree greater than $d/2$?
 Note that in general there exist examples where all links have average degree significantly higher than the minimum degree over all links.
 For example, take the Cartesian product of a triangle and a long odd cycle, and blow up all vertices to cliques of order $(d+1)/5$.
 The average degree of each link is at least $(3d-7)/10$, but most links have minimum degree $(d-4)/5$.
 However, we do not know of a similar example where the minimum degree is close to $d/2$.